Dominant Raducanu reaches Cluj quarters

 Meanwhile, British men's number one Cameron Norrie spurned three match points in losing to Canadian sixth seed Felix Auger-Aliassime in Vienna.

-Norrie was within touching distance of the quarter-finals, only for Auger-Aliassime to recover and eventually win 2-6 7-6 (8-6) 6-4.
+Norrie, ranked 14th in the world, was within touching distance of the quarter-finals, only for Auger-Aliassime to recover and eventually win 2-6 7-6 (8-6) 6-4.

 Raducanu enjoying home comforts in Romania